Why do we educate in a different way than traditional schools?

 Traditional education is good for many children, but one size does not necessarily fit all.
 There are those students who learn at their own pace…either more quickly or more slowly, or just in a different way, than their peers.
 Following the precepts of Montessori education, which focuses on each child as an individual, St. Joseph Academy designed a new kind of school, one that took many of the methods of traditional education and reframed them in the light of Montessori philosophy.

-Our preschool-kindergarten is a true Montessori classroom, under the direction of a guide educated through the American Montessori Society.
+Our preschool-kindergarten is a Montessori-style classroom.
 The children, ages three through five or six, begin with Practical Life and move into Sensorial Learning, as well as hands-on Language, Math, Geography, and Science.
 Each child is introduced to these concepts as they are ready for them, each at their own pace.
 Emphasis is on the child developing respect for themselves, for their peers, for adults and for the environment, and becoming responsible and resourceful learners.

 Since we are a Christian school based on Catholic tradition, religion is an important part of our day.
-Our preschool and kindergarten students have their own “Atrium” where they experience the Catechesis of the Good Shepherd, a Montessori program for developing a relationship with the Lord.
-Elementary and adolescent students attend daily Mass at nearby St. Joseph Parish, and some the older students choose to either become altar servers or lectors.
+Elementary and adolescent students attend daily Mass at St. John the Baptist Parish across the street from our school, and some the older students choose to become altar servers.
 Through their religion classes and church services, the students learn what it means to be a Christian and to serve God and neighbor.